Global-Manu-Man/login/README.md

 --

--- delete in tagle usersdb.
+-- Delete in the users table if it exists, I doubt it exists in your case.

     drop table  if exists `users`;